 The costs involved in launching a unified data governance practice include the following:

-- Upfront licensing costs for a Data Governance Platform
+- Upfront licensing costs for a Marketing Data Governance Tool

 - Annual Maintenance for the Platform